 Lows, mids, and highs

 In the Herb Alpert & The Tijuana Brass cover of Walk, Don’t Run, the trumpets come through clearly, as does the rhythm guitar strumming that underscores a lot of the song, but the under-emphasis in the bass and high range makes it hard to hear the rhythmic bassline and treble notes respectively.
-As more instruments are introduced into the song, the bass drum starts to get masked out, and the higher-pitched guitar noodling in the background of the song is hard to hear basically throughout.
+As more instruments are introduced into the song, the bass drum sounds too quiet, and the higher-pitched guitar noodling in the background is hard to hear throughout.

 The quieter sub-bass response shouldn't affect in-game sounds much.